sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/ios-sdk.md

-# iOS SDK Integration Guide
+# iOS SDK Integration Guide (BYO‑first, single‑entry)

-Integrate ApexMediation into your iOS app with Swift or Objective-C.
+Integrate ApexMediation into your iOS or tvOS app using a Bring‑Your‑Own (BYO) adapters model.
+Core principle: the core SDK ships without any vendor SDKs in Release builds.
+You register your own adapters at runtime, preserving a single point of entry and simple consent handling.

 ---